 Read that last sentence again, because it is more surprising than it might seem.
 Because we started with a signal that contained no energy above 5512 Hz, and we sampled at 11,025 Hz, we were able to recover the original spectrum exactly.
-And if we have the original spectrum, exactly, we can recover the original wave exactly.

 In this example, I started with a wave that had already been sampled at 44,100 Hz, and I resampled it at 11,025 Hz.
-After resampling, the gap between the spectral copies is 11.025 kHz.
+After resampling, the gap between the spectral copies is the sampling rate, 11.025 kHz.
 If the original signal contains components that exceed half of the sampling rate, 5512 Hz, the copies overlap and we lose information.

 But if the signal is “bandwidth limited”; that is, it contains no energy above 5512 Hz, the spectral copies don’t overlap, we don’t lose information, and we can recover the original signal exactly.